royweiss1/GPT_Keylogger/README.md

 We unveil a novel side-channel that can be used to read encrypted responses from AI Assistants over the web: the token-length side-channel.
 The attack relays on the fact that LLM Services sends their responses to the users in a streaming like manner.
 If each token (akin to word) is sent carelessly in a new packet, a MitM adversary that listens to the generated network can infer the size of the tokens of the AI Assistent response.
 With this information in hand we show how a model can be trained to infer the topic of the asked response.

+## Features
+-
+-

+Note: the tool in this repository does not operate on network captures (e.g., pcaps).
+You must extract qand provide the token sequences yourself

 ## Contents